minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## About the terms of use

 In these terms of use you will read how CoronaCheck Scanner works, what you’re able to do with it, and what your rights and responsibilities are.
 Please read the terms of use carefully before you accept them.
 By accepting these terms, you declare to VWS that you’ve completely read, understood, and accepted these terms.
-If you do not agree with these terms, you will not be able to install CoronaCheck scanner.
+If you do not agree with these terms, you will not be able to install CoronaCheck Scanner.

 ## How does the CoronaCheck Scanner app work?